Round form and fruit

 Occasions of sadness and joy in quick succession

-Child Blowing Soap Bubbles reading examples
+Child Blowing Soap Bubbles visual variations

 How to read Child Blowing Soap Bubbles in tea leaves